Configuring High Availability for SAP S/4HANA (ASCS and ERS) in a RHEL HA Add-On Cluster

 Prerequisites

-• Virtual server instances need to fulfill the hardware and resource requirements for the SAP instances in scope.
-Follow the guidelines on instance types, storage, and memory sizing in the Planning the Deployment document.
+The virtual server instances must meet the hardware and resource requirements of the SAP instances installed on them.
+Follow the guidelines on instance types, storage, and memory sizing in the Planning your deployment document.

 Make sure that the storage volumes that were created for these file systems are attached to both virtual server instances.
 During SAP instance installation and RHEL HA Add-On cluster configuration, each instance directory must be mounted on its appropriate node.
 HA-LVM ensures that each of the two instance directories is mounted on only one node at a time.

 Different storage setups for the instance directories, such as NFS mounts, are possible.
-This means that the general storage setup steps and creation of cluster file system resources must be adapted.
+Storage setup steps for file storage or creation of cluster file system resources are not described in this document.

 Preparing nodes for SAP installation